 Grinding teeth causes a multitude of mouth problems, so it’s not surprising that it causes receding gums too.
 When you grind or clench your teeth, it puts stress on the roots of the teeth and the bones holding them in place.
 This damages the teeth and bones and causes the gums to recede.

 Sometimes receding gums are just in your genes and you are more susceptible to gum disease.
 However, it’s still important to keep good dental hygiene habits to lessen the chances of serious infections and visit the dentist or periodontist regularly to catch and care for infections early.

 The best dental practice I have ever encountered.
 Friendly, professional and thorough.
 I cannot recommend them highly enough.

 Receding Gums Treatment and Solutions

-Another gum disease treatment is through regeneration.
-This procedure is performed when gum disease has caused permanent damage on the bone.
+Another gum disease treatment is regeneration.
+This procedure is performed when gum disease has caused permanent damage to the bone.
 For this surgery, we deep clean the gums before placing regenerative material, such as graft tissue, membranes, or stimulating proteins over the destroyed bone and teeth.
 The aim of this surgery is to jumpstart the body into naturally remaking the materials needed to repair the teeth, gums, and bones.

 Once the gum has been cleaned and repaired via antibiotics or surgery, you’ll need to redouble your oral hygiene efforts.
 Healthy mouth habits like the ones listed above will protect the gums and prevent further infection and gum recession.

-At Dental Partners of Boston, we provide advanced receding gums treatment and provide top quality care as one of the best dentists in Boston.
+At Dental Partners of Boston, we provide advanced receding gums treatment and provide top-quality care as one of the best dentists in Boston.
 Schedule an appointment with one of our experienced dentists as soon as possible to prevent and treat gum recession.